 Fail-safe items made of non-metallic materials, other than composite, bonded, sandwich and glass items, shall be in conformance with 8.5.

-Contained items
+Contained and restrained items

-It shall be verified by analysis or test that the release of any loose item which can create a catastrophic or critical hazard is effectively prevented by an enclosure, protective cover or restraining element.
+It shall be verified by analysis or test that the release of any loose item which can create a catastrophic hazard is effectively prevented by an enclosure, protective cover or restraining element.

 Successful containment verification implies not to consider the contained items as PFCI.
 The containing or restraining elements are PFCI (see 6.1).

-For payloads of the NASA STS or ISS, it shall be verified by analysis or test that any loose item exceeding the allowable mass defined in clause 6.1e is prevented from being released into the cargo bay or crew compartments.
+<<deleted>>

 For metallic enclosures, it shall be verified that the loose item does not penetrate or fracture the enclosure with a safety factor of 1,5 on its kinetic energy.